BOT MED ROCKS

 Clinical Fundamentals

-Part Used: fruit (fresh) as medicine (peeled immature stem or flower bud and mature fruit as food)
+Part Used: fruit (fresh) as medicine (peeled, cooked immature stem or flower bud and mature fruit as food); dry root (not preferred)

 Taste: pungent with some hint of celery, mildly numbing